csrisurya/CSS143B/homework/homework7/problem_3/readme.md

 ![google search example](https://github.com/pdgetrf/CSS143B/blob/master/homework/homework7/problem_3/example.png)

 And here is another example.
-Given a set of words ["hello", "high tech", "seattle", "seatac", "see", "hollow", "how is it"]:
+Given a set of words ["hello", "high", "seattle", "seatac", "see", "hollow", "how"]:

 - when you input "h", it'll produce ["hello", "high", "hollow", "how"]
 - when you input "se", it'll produce ["seattle", "see"]